kristielGJ/WebCrawler/README.md

 # WebCrawler
-Writing a web crawler using go lang
+Writing a web crawler using go lang without using dedicated crawling libraries.
+The crawler is limited to one domain